RainWang6188/leetcode-notes/solution/interval/041-435-Non_overlapping_Intervals.md

 Output: 1
 Explanation: [1,3] can be removed and the rest of the intervals are non-overlapping.
 ```
-## My Solution
+## Classic Solution
+Actually, the problem is the same as "Given a collection of intervals, find the maximum number of intervals that are non-overlapping." (the classic Greedy problem: Interval Scheduling).

-This is a classic algorithm known as [Interval Scheduling](https://en.wikipedia.org/wiki/Interval_scheduling#), which can be used in finding the maximum number of non-overlapping intervals.
+The [Interval Scheduling](https://en.wikipedia.org/wiki/Interval_scheduling#) can be used in finding the maximum number of non-overlapping intervals.

 The following greedy algorithm, called *Earliest deadline first scheduling*, does find the optimal solution for **unweighted** single-interval scheduling: